freedomskyboy/my_telegram_bot/README.md

-# Telegram Work Tracking Bot
+# Telegram Work Tracking Bot (Docker-based)

-Fixed version with correct f-string formatting.
+This version uses Docker to enforce Python 3.10 on Render.com.